xunker/middleman-target/README.md

 # REQUIREMENTS AND INSTALLATION

-Middleman-Target was developed against [MIDDLEMAN] 2.0.15.
-Compatibility with other versions is not guaranteed.
-When Middleman 3.0 is released this will likely not work with it.
+This new version is for [MIDDLEMAN] 3.0.x ONLY.
+For compatibility with Middleman 2.0.x, please see version 0.0.1 of this gem.

 ## Installing in to Middleman tree